SCIENTIFIC NAME: Echinacea purpurea 'Fragrant Angel'

 FOLIAGE: Narrow-ovate, medium green leaves

-FLOWERS: Showy, fragrant, white rays with yellow-orange center cones, 4-5" diameter
+FLOWERS: Showy, fragrant, 4-5" diameter, white rays with yellow-orange center cones

-PLANT ORIGIN: Tennessee, Sport of Echinacea purpurea 'Ruby Giant'
+PLANT ORIGIN: Native to eastern North America, including Tennessee.
+Sport of Echinacea purpurea 'Ruby Giant.'

-WILDLIFE SUPPORT: Supports native bees, lepidoptera (moths and butterflies), and birds (especially finches).
+WILDLIFE SUPPORT: Supports local bees, lepidoptera (moths and butterflies), and birds (especially finches).

 FERTILIZING: Give a root stimulant or 4-3-3 fertilizer during initial planting, then feed lightly in late winter or early spring with compost or an organic fertilizer.